sharetribe/flex-docs/src/docs/tutorials/05-manage-search-schemas-with-flex-cli/index.md

 ## Summary

-In this tutorial we used Flex CLI to define search schemas for our marketplace.
+In this tutorial, we used Flex CLI to define search schemas for our marketplace.
 We used the category and amenities as examples as FTW expects those.